There are three ways you can publish your doctoral thesis in DUO:

 Monograph

-If your thesis is a monograph, and you do not have content which has been published elsewhere previously, the whole thesis can be made accessible in DUO.
 If you plan to publish the thesis as a book through a publisher, it is advisable to talk to the publisher in advance.
 Some publishers are interested in having theses in DUO as good advertising, others do not want the text available online until after the book is released.

 It is an advantage to register an abstract in DUO, together with the fulltext file.
 The abstract increases the visibility of your thesis, and helps readers assess if the thesis is relevant for them.
-There are no formal requirements for abstracts in DUO, but we recommend a maximum length of around 600 words.
-You can register your abstract in several languages.

-Publishing in DUO
+Why publish in DUO

 When you make your thesis available in DUO, it involves duties and responsibilities for both UiO and you as the author.